-The Company has engaged Ship Procurement Services S.A. ("SPS"), a third party company, to provide to its fleet certain procurement services.
-In 2018, the Company had entered into management agreements with Augustea Technoservices Ltd to provide technical management to certain of its vessels, all of which were gradually terminated by June 2022 (Note 3) while during 2021 the Company appointed Iblea Ship Management Limited to provide certain management services to certain vessels, which previously were managed by Augustea Technoservices Ltd (Note 3).
+The Company has engaged Ship Procurement Services S.A. ("SPS"), a third-party company, to provide to its fleet certain procurement services.
+In 2018, the Company had entered into management agreements with Augustea Technoservices Ltd to provide technical management to certain of its vessels, all of which were gradually terminated by June 2022 (Note 3) while during 2021 the Company appointed Iblea Ship Management Limited and affiliates to provide certain management services to certain vessels, which previously were managed by Augustea Technoservices Ltd (Note 3).
 In addition, the Company has also entered into management agreements with Equinox Maritime Ltd, Zeaborn GmbH & Co.
-KG and Technomar Shipping Inc to provide certain management services to certain of its vessels.
-The management agreements with Technomar Shipping Inc were terminated in 2022.
-Total management fees under the aforementioned management agreements in effect for the years ended December 31, 2020, 2021 and 2022, were \$18,405, \$19,489 and \$19,071, respectively, and are included in "Management fees" in the consolidated statements of operations.
+KG and Technomar Shipping Inc to provide certain management from third-party to in-house.
+On December 3, 2024, the company sold Star Bulk Shipmanagement Company (Cyprus) Limited, a previous wholly-owned subsidiary of the Company, which provided certain management company (Cyprus) Limited.
+Total management fees under the aforementioned management agreements in from the relevant vessels remains with Star Bulk Shipmanagement Company (Cyprus) Limited.
+Total management fees under the aforementioned management agreements in effect for the years ended December 31, 2022, 2023 and 2024 were \$19,071, \$16,809 and \$18,956, respectively, and are included in "Management fees" in the consolidated income statements.